mybest

 Cuts Clean, Smooth Lines Efficiently, Even on Curves

 The only small downfall was that it doesn't have a speed control dial, so you'll need to cautiously adjust the power with the trigger depending on the type of material you're working with.
-The weight of this cordless jigsaw is moderate, and it generally felt easy to manipulate.
 The handle is on the thin side and doesn't grip as tightly as some of the other products we looked at, but it does include both an LED light and a dust blower, and it shouldn't cause much fatigue even after long sessions.

 If you don't need to use it on a wide range of materials, the ease with which you can cut both straight and curved lines is nothing short of top class.
 In particular, if you need to cut curves into many pieces of similar material, we highly recommend this jigsaw.